geoblocks/geoblocks/README.md

 ## Publication

-To accomodate different use cases, blocks are published with:
+To accommodate different use cases, blocks are published with:
 - a "geoblocks_src" entry pointing to modern code written in the latest Ecmascript standard;
 - "main" and "module" entries pointing to ES6 modules + ES5 language (Typescript / Angular).